madsborup/madsborup/src/projects/ropå.md

 - React
 - Adobe UX
 about: RoPå was a Bachelor's project in collaboration with Montem (montem.io).
 In this project we proposed a solution for increasing awareness of the city environment through interaction with data collected from Montem's Smart City probe network.
-outcome: A prototype React app with a CUI
+outcome: A prototype app (React) with a CUI
 ---
 import ProjectHeader from "../components/ProjectHeader"